tolees/lego/content/B07FNS6J8V-co.uk.md

 slug: 'B07FNS6J8V-co.uk LEGO 60216 City Downtown Fire Brigade with Fire Engine...'
 sku: 'B07FNS6J8V-co.uk'
 tags: [ 'Building & Construction Toys','Toy Stacking Block Sets','Toys & Games','Toys Store','lego', ]
-actualPrice: 62.99 GBP
+actualPrice: 72.8 GBP
 currency: GBP
-price: 62.99
+price: 72.8
 comparePrice: 89.99 GBP
 prodname: 'LEGO 60216 City Downtown Fire Brigade with Fire Engine Truck Toy  Crane  Helicopter  Motorbike and 7 Minifigures  Fireman Toys for Kids'
 country: 'co.uk'
 flag: '🇬🇧'
 brand: 'LEGO'
 buyurl: 'https://www.amazon.co.uk/dp/B07FNS6J8V/?tag=tolees0a-21'
-descuento: '30.00'
+descuento: '19.10'
-average: '71.9496626506022'
+average: '71.9951674641146'
 ---

-You've got [LEGO 60216 City Downtown Fire Brigade with Fire Engine Truck Toy  Crane  Helicopter  Motorbike and 7 Minifigures  Fireman Toys for Kids](https://www.amazon.co.uk/dp/B07FNS6J8V/?tag=tolees0a-21) with a  30.00 % discount, with final price of 62.99 GBP (original: 89.99 GBP) at the following link:
+You've got [LEGO 60216 City Downtown Fire Brigade with Fire Engine Truck Toy  Crane  Helicopter  Motorbike and 7 Minifigures  Fireman Toys for Kids](https://www.amazon.co.uk/dp/B07FNS6J8V/?tag=tolees0a-21) with a  19.10 % discount, with final price of 72.8 GBP (original: 89.99 GBP) at the following link:

 [![LEGO 60216 City Downtown Fire Brigade wi](https://m.media-amazon.com/images/I/61Prl-r6VFL._SL500_._SL400_.jpg)](https://www.amazon.co.uk/dp/B07FNS6J8V/?tag=tolees0a-21)

 ℹ️:

-- A fire helicopter with opening cockpit with a new-for-January-20193-stud shooter.
+- Join in the excitement downtown with the fire rescue heroes and protect the citizens of LEGO City with the incredible 60216 Downtown Fire Brigade set!
 - Load and push the plungers on the 3-stud shooters of the helicopter and R.O.S.-T3 the ROV to help battle the blaze.
 - Swing the crane around and lift the porta-loo into the air with the winch and press the fire ladder truck light and sound brick as you race the firefighters to the scene.
-- Join in the excitement downtown with the fire rescue heroes and protect the citizens of LEGO City with the incredible 60216 Downtown Fire Brigade set!
 - Raise the ladder and squeeze the bellows to launch the water elements and knock the fire elements down.
+- A fire helicopter with opening cockpit with a new-for-January-20193-stud shooter.

 [🛒 Check the deal!!](https://www.amazon.co.uk/dp/B07FNS6J8V/?tag=tolees0a-21)